 During the blood test, which is sometimes called a heel stick, the baby’s heel will be pricked to collect a small sample of blood.
+Parents are welcome to be a part of this process by holding their baby while the heel stick is performed.
+Studies show that when mothers or health professionals comfort babies during this process, the babies are less likely to cry.
 The health professional will put drops of blood onto the filter paper card to create several “dried blood spots.”
 The newborn screening card is then sent to the state laboratory for analysis.

 Two different tests can be used to screen for hearing loss in babies.
 Both tests are quick (5-10 minutes), safe and comfortable with no activity required from your child.
 In fact, these tests are often performed while a baby is asleep.
 One or both tests may be used.